Allawah

 Allawah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two major projects likely affecting this region: Sydney Metro West and Horizon Hurstville.
-Other notable projects include 19-23 Bembridge Street Carlton Development and Lotus Residence Hurstville, with the following list detailing those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified two key projects impacting the area: Sydney Metro West and Horizon Hurstville.
+Other notable projects include 19-23 Bembridge Street Carlton Development and Lotus Residence Hurstville.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.